EbolaEmperor/Introduction-to-OT/talk.md

 ### Page 23

 Zhao et al, including Xianfeng Gu, present a novel area-preservation mapping method using the optimal mass transport technique, based on the Monge-Brenier theory.
 Their optimal transport map approach is rigorous and solid in theory, efficient and parallel in computation, yet general for various applications.
 By comparison with the conventional Monge-Kantorovich approach, their method reduces the number of variables from $O(n^2)$ to $O(n)$, and converts the optimal mass transport problem to a convex optimization problem, which can then be efficiently carried out by Newton’s method.
 Their framework, by combining conformal mapping and optimal mass transport mapping, serves as a powerful tool for a broad range of applications in visualization and graphics, especially for medical imaging.

+### Page 24

+Domain adaptation is a technique in machine learning where a model trained on one type of data is adjusted to work well on another.
+The goal is to make the model perform well on new data, even if it was not explicitly trained on that new data.
+For example, firstly training with images of computers in Amazon.com, then use domain adaptation to derive another model, which can identify computers in your classroom.
+Domain adaptation is one of the most challenging tasks of modern data analytics.

+This is a famous work which has more than 1000 citations.
+Flamary and Tuia propose a regularized unsupervised optimal transportation model to perform the alignment of the representations in the source and target domains.
+They learn a transportation plan matching both PDFs, which constrains labeled samples of the same class in the source domain to remain close during transport.
+This way, they exploit at the same time the labeled samples in the source and the distributions observed in both domains.

+Figure 21 shows the numerical test in a toy example.
+The main idea is, training only in the source domain, then use the OT-based algorithm to adapt the model into the rotated domain.
+The method works well when the rotation angle is not too large.

+### Page25

+In summary, optimal transport is a mathematical framework that helps us understand the most efficient way to move resources from one place to another.
+It involves finding the best ‘transport plan’ that minimizes the cost, considering both the distance and the amount being moved.
+It has many computation methods and a wide range of applications.

+We believe that, in today's AI era, optimal transport will attract increasing attention.
+Perhaps one day, based on the optimal transport, people will be able to develop powerful and interpretable AI models.

+That's all.
+Thank you.